 It is possible, however, not common for an ingrown toenail to heal itself.
 When you notice an ingrown toenail is present, it’s best to see a doctor as soon as possible to avoid pain and/or infection.
 Do not attempt to cut the ingrown part of the toenail yourself, as it may make the problem worse or cause infection.

 How will Dr. Yeargain treat an ingrown toenail?

-If you visit Dr. Yeargain’s office with an ingrown toenail, he can perform the treatment same day to have you back and fully functioning as soon as possible.
-However, often patients like to schedule the treatment for when they have a couple days off of work to recover.
+If you visit Dr. Yeargain’s office with an ingrown toenail, he can perform the treatment the same day to have you back and fully functioning as soon as possible.
+However, often patients like to schedule the treatment for when they have a couple of days off of work to recover.
 Additionally, if the ingrown toenail is infected, you might need antibiotics prior to treatment.

 To start, Dr. Yeargain will give two shots to numb the toe, then he will clean up the toenail and trim the edges back.
 Next, he will use a tiny knife to cut off the smallest possible part of the nail to still keep the functionality but remove the ingrown portion.
 While some offices remove the entire toenail during this procedure, Yeargain Foot & Ankle focuses on a minimally invasive approach to retain as much nail as possible for his patients.

 Next, Dr. Yeargain will put a little chemical on the affected corner of the nail so that it doesn’t grow back again.
 This means that the toenail will still look and feel normal, but the portion which curves into the skin will no longer be there.